Essential National Industries (Employment) Decree 2011: Terms of the regulations

 The Essential National Industries and Designated Corporations Regulations 2011 were issued by Commodore Bainimarama on 8 September "in exercise of the powers vested in me by section 31" of the Decree, to come into force the following day.
 They provided a list of the country's "essential national industries", as determined by Bainimarama.
-They are: the Australia & New Zealand Banking Group, the Bank of Baroda, the Bank South Pacific, the Westpac Banking Corporation, the Fiji Revenue & Customs Authority, Fiji International Telecommunications, Telecom Fiji, the Fiji Broadcasting Corporation, Air Pacific, the Fiji Electricity Authority, and the Water Authority of Fiji.
+They are: the ANZ Bank, the Bank of Baroda, the Bank South Pacific, Westpac, the Fiji Revenue & Customs Authority, Fiji International Telecommunications, Telecom Fiji, the Fiji Broadcasting Corporation, Air Pacific, the Fiji Electricity Authority, and the Water Authority of Fiji.

 Rationale and reactions

 Government and Fiji press

 Attorney General Aiyaz Sayed-Khaiyum played down the idea that there was anything exceptional about the Decree, during a press conference prior to its finalisation.
 He argued that "some countries restrict any strikes in essential services", and that "the principle of essential services is not anything new".
 In response to union reactions, he argued that the decree would actually preserve jobs: "We have found in companies that are financially unstable that if certain steps aren’t taken, they could close down therefore there’ll be job losses.
 Unionists that are not employees don’t have a particular self interest in preserving or maintaining the life of the company.
 You have to maintain the life of the company to make sure jobs are secure".

 The Fiji Times, subject to government censorship, reported simply that "[t]he terms of the Essential National Industries (Employment) Decree 2011 [...] will govern the labour laws of the declared enterprises, ensuring the viability and sustainability of the industries while protecting fundamental workers' rights".
 It quoted Sayed-Khaiyum's statement that "[t]he Government takes providing for and protecting workers' rights very seriously".

 The Fiji Sun published an explanatory article by the Ministry of Information, including a list of "frequently asked questions" to reassure readers.
 To the question "Does the decree remove workers' right to strike, as some have claimed?", the answer provided is: "No. The decree upholds the fundamental principle that workers may strike.
 Just as many other countries do, it makes it subject to certain conditions, including providing employees with a vote in favour or against it."
 And to the question "Are employers allowed to impose terms and conditions on workers?", the answer given is: "A due process must be followed as set out in the decree, involving good faith negotiations for at least 60 days in the case of a replacement agreement.
 Only after that would an employer have the right to implement new terms and conditions.
 Employees would have the right to appeal to the Minister for a review of the new terms."

 The final question is "What is your response to the claim that the Government has wiped out decades of advances for its workers?", with the government responding: